 Tip 4: Know your niche

 When first starting your “social journey”, it may be difficult to nail down your niche, but you can’t be everything.
-Finding a niche can make you more appealing to brands because it will be easier to pin point what interests your audience.
+Finding a niche can make you more appealing for brand partnerships because it will be easier to pin point what interests your audience.
 Brands are always looking for influencers posting on specific topics to exactly target the audience for their product.
 A car company would want an influencer who speaks primarily on cars to promote their product instead of a blogger who loves cars but posts about everything from cat food to laundry detergent.

 Tip 5: Engage with the community

 An engaged following is always going to be important to a brand.
 It doesn’t matter if you have a million followers if you are only getting 1,000 likes per post.
 Taking time to engage with your followers will encourage them to engage with you.